 Or you can cut each biscuit in pieces I like I did below.
 (Click here if you want to do this way)

 I lined an 8×8 in. glass pan with parchment paper and spread the cinnamon sugar paste along the bottom.
-I made twice the amount provided in the recipe below but you do not have to make that much.
+In the picture I made twice the amount of paste provided in the recipe below but you do not have to make that much.
 I definitely had some left over, even after slapping it all over the pan and biscuits.